bra1n/townsquare/CONTRIBUTING.md

 - The `main` branch is what is currently deployed to the website.
 All development should be done in dedicated branches.

+- The `develop` branch contains the changes that will be deployed to main next.
+In order to prepare a release, development branches should have their Pull Request against `develop` and only releases should be merged from `develop` into `main`.

 - Work in the `src` folder and **DO NOT** checkin `dist` in the commits.

 - It's OK to have multiple small commits as you work on the PR - GitHub will automatically squash it before merging.